Pan-African flag

-The Pan-African flag (also known as the Afro-American flag, Black Liberation flag, UNIA flag, and various other names) is an ethnic flag representing Pan-Africanism, all peoples of African descent, and/or black nationalism.
+The Pan-African flag (also known as the Afro-American flag, Black Liberation flag, UNIA flag, and various other names) is an ethnic flag representing Pan-Africanism, all peoples of Indigenous African descent, and/or black nationalism.
 A tri-color flag, it consists of three equal horizontal bands of (from top down) red, black, and green.
 August 17 - the birthday of Marcus Garvey, is celebrated as Universal African Flag Day.

-The flag was created as a response to racism against African Americans in 1920 with the help of Marcus Garvey.
+The flag was created as a response to racism against African Americans and because Marcus Garvey wanted to unify African Americans under a common flag.
+The colors and flag were inspired by the Liberty League of Negro Americans.

-The colours were likely influenced by the older Pan-African colors, substituting yellow for black to promote racial pride.

 The Universal Negro Improvement Association and African Communities League (UNIA-ACL) formally adopted it on August 13, 1920, in Article 39 of the Declaration of the Rights of the Negro Peoples of the World, during its month-long convention at Madison Square Garden in New York City.
 Variations of the flag can and have been used in various countries and territories in the Americas to represent Garveyist ideologies.

+Pan-African Flags follow two similar color sets: